The factors of 50 are numbers that multiply into 50 without leaving a remainder.

 Method 1: Using Divisibility Rules

 Divisibility rules are so useful that we made a printable table and worksheet for the divisibility rules from 2 to 15, for you to keep with you.
-Just click or tap the images below to download and use them!
+Just click or tap the images below to get and use them for yourself!

 The easiest way to find them all, is to start with number one and work out whether 50 is divisible by it.